 BWHC joined became HelpAge global network member in 2010.

 Resource Integration Centre

 The Resource Integration Centre (RIC) is a NGO founded in 1981 by a group of social activists with a mission to support national development.
 RIC operates in rural areas to support older people's rights, economic independence and access to care and services.

 RIC's objectives are to empower older people by building up institutions, supporting women's development through awareness-raising and responding to emergencies.
 They also provide services such education to under-privileged people, income generation activities through micro-credit schemes and disaster management programmes.

 In partnership with HelpAge International, RIC runs an older citizens monitoring project in which groups of older people monitor the implementation of the Old Age Allowance scheme.
 Finally, RIC also participates in the HelpAge network Age Demands Action campaign.

-RIC joined the HelpAge International network in 1998 and became an Affiliate in 2004.
+RIC has been working with HelpAge International since 1998 and became HelpAge global network member in 2004.